Transitioning to net-zero

 - Analyzing and assessing climate change-related risks and opportunities (e.g. through carbon footprinting, scenario analysis).

-*Making commitments and setting targets (e.g. to carbon footprint reduction, to enhanced portfolio resilience, to decarbonization, including via the Portfolio Decarbonization Coalition).
+Making commitments and setting targets (e.g. to carbon footprint reduction, to enhanced portfolio resilience, and to decarbonization).

-- Investing in low-carbon investment funds and other products (e.g. net-zero indices, climate-aligned bonds).
+- Investing in low-carbon investment funds and other products (e.g. low-carbon indices, climate-aligned bonds).